 The Norwegian Consumer Council has included fluxLoop into a publicised article story and letter focusing on selling and making commercial use of personal data through the app Perfect365.
-This is not correct and the Norwegian Consumer Council has apologized them mentioning fluxLoop in this context as this is wrong and not in correspondance with how fluxLoop works or our business model.
+This is not correct and the Norwegian Consumer Council has apologised them mentioning fluxLoop in this context as this is wrong and not in correspondence with how fluxLoop works or our business model.
 The below letter is our response to the letter we received from NCC.

 Reference is made to the letter from theNorwegian Consumer Council (the "NCC") dated 12 May 2020 concerning fluxLoops alleged collection of personal data through the app Perfect365 and our preliminary response as of 13 May this year.

 In general, cases brought up by the NCC gets considerable attention in media and from the market players.
 This fact calls for a high standard when it comes to credibility, thoroughness and safeguarding of the adversarial principle (hearing both sides of a case), to avoid that private actors as fluxLoop suffer as a consequence of being exposed in media according to unilateral, groundless allegations.
 All these principles for good administrative procedures were set aside in this case, to promote theNCC's own agenda.

 As described in the technical report fromMnemonic AS to the NCC (which forms the basis for the report Out of Control) section 3.3.5 fluxLoop did not process any personal data from the app Perfect365. fluxLoop did only deliver a configuration server to Unacast. fluxLoop received in that context two sorts of data from the app Perfect365:name of the app ("perfect365") and mobile phone model (e.g. iPhone8).
 The following is a citation from the report:

 "The parameters to this request contain information including the mobile app, and the phone model."